 You don’t have to retire when you reach State Pension age and there are many advantages to working in later life.
-Apart from topping up your income, working may also help to keep you mentally and physically active.
+As well as topping up your income, working may also help to keep you mentally, physically and socially active.
 There are benefits for your employer too.

 Pensions provide a regular income in later life once you reach qualifying age.
 If you are on a low income, you may be eligible for Pension Credit.
 If you have a private pension, you may have to decide how you want to receive your money.